lstrobel/ultimate-chinese/CONTRIBUTING.md

 ### When to split notes or add a new note

 > [!IMPORTANT]
 > Anki makes a distinction between "notes" and "cards".
 A note is a single entry in the database, while a card is a specific way of displaying that note.
 For example, a single note can be displayed as a question or an answer, or in multiple different ways.
-This deck uses a single card type for all notes, so for us, a note is a card.
+This deck currently uses a single card type for all notes, so for us, a note is a card.

 This deck was originally created by creating one note for each word in the Taiwanese Ministry of Education's [TOCFL](https://coct.naer.edu.tw/page.jsp?ID=41) word list.
 The Taiwanese MOE split some words into multiple notes, and that distinction may still exist in the deck.
 However, most notes should follow this criteria: